Samsung Galaxy S25: Camera

 The Galaxy S25 and S25+ each feature a triple rear camera system consisting of a 50 MP wide-angle (main) camera, a 12 MP ultra-wide camera with a 120° field of view, and a 10 MP telephoto camera offering 3× optical zoom.

 The Galaxy S25 Ultra features a quad camera setup, including a 200 MP wide-angle camera, a 50 MP ultra-wide camera, a 10 MP telephoto camera with 3× optical zoom, and a 50 MP periscope telephoto camera with 5× optical zoom.

-The Galaxy S25 Edge includes a dual-camera system with a 200 MP wide-angle sensor and a 12 MP ultrawide sensor, without a telephoto lens.
-All models in the series are equipped with a 12 MP front-facing camera (f/2.2) for selfies and video calls.
+The Galaxy S25 Edge features a dual-camera system with a 200 MP wide-angle sensor and a 12 MP ultrawide sensor, but no telephoto lens.
+The Galaxy S25 FE, meanwhile, features a triple rear camera system consisting of a 50 MP wide-angle (main) camera, a 12 MP ultra-wide camera with a 120° field of view, and a 8 MP telephoto camera offering 3× optical zoom.

+All models in the series feature a 12 MP front-facing camera (f/2.2) for selfies and video calls.

 Under the ProVisual Engine—a Samsung Galaxy AI imaging system—the Ultra model includes image processing features such as adaptive scene optimization and noise reduction for photography and videography.
 The S25 Ultra further introduces a Quad Tele System, allowing four distinct optical zoom levels (2×, 3×, 5×, and 10×), which provides flexibility in framing subjects at varying distances.
 All models support pixel-binning techniques and include a Super Steady video mode for stabilization.

-All models in the series are capable of recording video in up to 8K resolution at 30 fps, delivering high-resolution video capture across the lineup.
+All models in the series can record video at up to 8K resolution at 30 fps, delivering high-resolution video capture across the lineup.